 This tofu breakfast sandwich is a healthy and flavorful morning meal that cooks in 10 minutes.
 A high-protein satisfying way to rise and shine!
-Vegan, gluten free, and dairy free.
+Vegan, vegetarian, and dairy free.

 Start your your day with a plant-based breakfast sandwich made with delicious tofu, spices, and topped with your favorite veggies.
 Serve this breakfast sandwich with crispy sheet pan hash browns, a fruit salad, or a healthy green juice in the blender.